 Radiated Immunity Test Equipment

-Radiated immunity test systems can be setup in a conventional way with many separate instruments or in a more convenient way with a control unit.
-The control unit consists of a signal generator, directional coupler, RF power meter and relay switching unit.
-RF power amplifiers, antennas, RF field strength meters, RF cables and control software complete the test equipment setup.
+Radiated immunity test systems can be set up in a conventional way with many separate instruments or in a more convenient way with a control unit.
+The control unit consists of a signal generator, directional coupler, RF power meter, and a relay switching unit.
+RF power amplifiers, antennas, RF field strength meters, RF cables, and control software complete the test equipment setup.